-After reading the chapters on investing and financial markets, you know what sort of portfolio you want.
-But once you’ve settled on your asset allocation, you need to consider your so-called asset location: Which investments should you hold in your retirement accounts and which in your taxable account?
+YOU KNOW WHAT SORT of portfolio you want, thanks to the chapters on portfolio building, investing and financial markets.
+What’s next?
+Once you’ve settled on your asset allocation, you need to consider your so-called asset location: Which investments should you hold in your retirement accounts and which in your taxable account?
 The goal is to minimize your investment tax bill by keeping investments that generate a lot of immediately taxable income in your retirement accounts, while favoring relatively tax-efficient investments in your taxable account.

 Meanwhile, in your taxable account, you might favor tax-efficient investments that you intend to hang onto for the long haul, such as stock index mutual funds, exchange-traded stock index funds, tax-managed stock funds and long-term individual stock holdings.
 These investments will tend to generate modest annual tax bills and, when there are taxes to be paid, they will typically be paid at the long-term capital gains rate.